 WLDG 2355 - Advanced Welding Metallurgy.
 Three hours credit.
 A study of metallurgy as it applies to welding, including structure, identification, and testing of metals; temperature changes and their effect on welded metals; properties of metals, and factors affecting weldability of ferrous and non-ferrous metals.
 The student will identify the structure and properties of metals and describe changes that occur when welds are made.
 The student will perform various metallurgy tests of ferrous and non-ferrous metals.
-Prerequisite: WLDG 1337.
-Work Keys test sections for Applied Math Level 4 and Reading for Information Level 4.
 Three lecture hours each week.

 WLDG 2406 - Intermediate Pipe Welding.
 Four hours credit.
 A comprehensive course on the welding of pipe using the shielded metal arc welding (SMAW) process.
 Position of welds will be 1G, 2G, 5G, and 6G using various electrodes.
 Topics covered include electrode selection, equipment setup, and safe shop practices.
 The student will describe equipment and required pipe preparation.
 The student will perform 1G, 2G, 5 G, and 6G welds using various electrodes.
 Two lecture and four lab hours each week.
-Work Keys test sections for Applied Math Level 4 and Reading for Information Level 4.
 Pre or corequisite: WLDG 1435.
 Lab fee.

 WLDG 2413 - Welding Using Multiple Processes.
 Four hours credit.
 Instruction using layout tools and blueprint reading with demonstration and guided practices with some of the following welding processes: oxy-fuel gas cutting and welding, gas metal arc welding, flux-cored arc welding, gas tungsten arc welding, or any other approved welding process.
 The student will identify proper safety equipment and tools and identify and select the proper welding process for a given application.
 The student will demonstrate the ability to analyze situations and make decisions using skills as taught concerning safety and electrode selections; and select the most economic and practical welding process for the given tasks.
 Two lecture and four lab hours each week.
-Work Keys test sections for Applied Math Level 4 and Reading for Information Level 4.
 Pre or corequisite: WLDG 2453.
 Lab fee.

 WLDG 2443 - Advanced Shielded Metal Arc Welding (SMAW).
 Four hours credit.
 Advanced topics based on accepted welding codes.
 Training provided with various electrodes in shielded metal arc welding processes with open V-groove joints in all positions.
 The student will describe effects of preheating and post weld heating; explain precautions used when welding various metals and alloys; distinguish between qualification and certification procedures; and discuss problems of welding discontinuities.
 The student will perform open groove welds with mild steel and low alloy electrodes.
 Two lecture and four lab hours each week.
-Work Keys test sections for Applied Math Level 4 and Reading for Information Level 4.
 Pre or corequisite: WLDG 1457.
 Lab fee.